Springfield Armory has a new gun on the market: the XD-S 45.

-In the latest and hottest trend to hit the handgun industry, Springfield presents a compact and sleek handgun, delivering a powerful man-stopping punch, with all the same features as its bigger brothers in the XD series.
+At first glance, the pistol presents as a compact and sleek handgun, capable of delivering a powerful man-stopping punch.
+Further, it seems to have all the same features as its bigger brothers in the XD series.

-At a casual glance, the XD-S 45 appears to be a “mini” XD pistol.
-One significant difference however is the single stack magazine that allows this handgun to truly fit into tight spaces.
+One might call the XD-S 45 a mini-XD pistol.
+I think that is a fair, if over-simplified, view.
+A significant difference with the XD-S 45 is the gun feeds from a single stack magazine that allows this handgun to truly fit into tight spaces.

 Rob Leatham describes the new Springfield XD-S.

-Slide length is a mere 6.3” in length with the barrel being only 3.3” long.
-The overall width of the XD-S is only 1” (which includes the slide lock lever), with the barrel being only 0.9”.
-Overall height from sights to the end of the magazine is 4.4”.
+Slide length is a mere 6.3″ in length with the barrel being only 3.3″ long.
+The overall width of the XD-S is only 1″ (which includes the slide lock lever), with the grip being only 0.9″ wide.
+Overall height from sights to the end of the magazine is 4.4″.

-At the rear of the slide the Springfield XD-S 45 has (6) slightly rounded serrations that allow for a sure grip while reducing the chance for the serrations to snag on gear or clothing.
+At the rear of the slide, the Springfield XD-S 45 has several slightly rounded serrations that allow for a sure grip while reducing the chance for the serrations to snag on gear or clothing.

 The XD-S 45 has polymer frame that has the same look and feel as the bigger guns in the XD series.
 There is a single position Picatinny rail system under the barrel at the front of the frame, allowing shooters to accessorize with lights or lasers.

 The XD-S has a similarly modified contour of the XD(M) series which should allow most shooters the ability to reach the magazine release without making gross adjustments of the gun.
 The grip has an aggressive “all-terrain” texture to provide the shooter with confidence when shooting, however it may be a bit rough for some.